kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 ### Running Debug Mode

-*Running Debug* mode is a `kubectl debug` invocation that results in a new container being introduced in the running container.
-This *debug container* is not part of the pod spec, which remains immutable, and is not restarted according to the pod's restartPolicy.
+*Running Debug* mode is a `kubectl debug` invocation that results in a new container being introduced in the running pod.
+This *debug container* is not part of the pod spec, which remains immutable, and is not restarted according to the pod's `restartPolicy`.

 The status of a *debug container* is reported in a new `DebugContainerStatuses` field of `PodStatus`, which is a read-only list of `ContainerStatus` that